cjacker/opensource-toolchain-8051/README.md

 # Hardware prerequist

 * 8051 development board
-  + Here I suggest STC 8051 series and prefer the earlest model STC89C52, it's fully compatible with original intel 8051 and no additional hardwares/adapters required to start development.
+  + I recommend STC 8051 series and prefer the earlest model STC89C52, it's fully compatible with original intel 8051 and no additional hardwares/adapters required to start development.

-* USB to TTL adapter if it is not be integrated on dev board.
+* USB to TTL adapter (for example, ch340) if it is not be integrated on dev board.
-  + Here I suggest CH340. it's used for programming the MCU.

 **NOTE**: